- DPPN – German Plant Phenotyping Network (since 2012)

 Establishment of an bioinformatics software platform for the distributed phenotypic and genetic analysis of agronomical important plant species

-This project is supported by the Robert Bosch Stiftung for 2012 until 2014 and continues and extends the works, supported by the NSFC of China in 2010 and 2011 (see Results section on the left).
+This project was supported by the Robert Bosch Stiftung for 2012 until 2014 and continues and extends the works, supported by the NSFC of China in 2010 and 2011.